Status Quo (band): 2014–present: Aquostic, Parfitt's death and Backbone

 On 14 June 2019, the band announced that they were working on Backbone, their 33rd studio album – the first Status Quo studio album not to feature Parfitt.
 On 25 August 2019, the band appeared on ITV show The Sara Cox Show where Rossi spoke about the new album Backbone and his autobiography I Talk Too Much, after which they performed an upcoming track called "Liberty Lane" as well as "Rockin' All Over the World".
-Backbone was released on 6 September 2019 and reached number 6 in the UK Albums Chart.
+Backbone was released on 6 September 2019 and reached number six in the UK Albums Chart.
 On 15 September 2019, the band performed at BBC Radio 2's Live in Hyde Park from Hyde Park, London for the third time.
 They were third from top of the bill, playing in the early evening and followed by Westlife and then The Pet Shop Boys.
 On Christmas Day 2019, the band appeared on Channel 4's The Great British Bake Off, performing "Rockin' All Over the World".
 In August 2020, Status Quo cancelled their forty-date Backbone UK and European tour because of the COVID-19 pandemic; various commitments for the following year meant the band were unable to reschedule the shows in 2021.
 On 26 September 2021, co-founder Alan Lancaster died at the age of 72 following a battle with multiple sclerosis.

 The band's next tour, Out Out Quoing, took place in 2022, starting off in the UK, followed by concerts in Germany.
-In 2024, the band completed a UK and European tour.
+In 2024, the band completed a UK and European tour, suggesting that their performance at Vivary Park, Taunton, on 23 August might be their final show ever.

 Touring data

 Status Quo have performed a career total of at least 3,700 documented gigs as of September 2022.
 After the addition of early undocumented gigs and various lost performances, the concert total is likely to be higher and is estimated by the band to be over 6,000, with an audience in excess of 25 million people.
 The band have performed over a hundred gigs in a single year several times, with the recorded peak of 144 (1971), averaging a live show every 2.5 days.
 The band calculated that after 48 years of touring activity, they had "travelled some four million miles and spent 23 years away from home".
-With the exceptions of 1980 and 1985, Status Quo embarked on multinational tours every year between 1968 and 2019 (predominantly in Europe, though they have visited every populated continent).
+With the exceptions of 1980, 1983 and 1985, Status Quo embarked on multinational tours every year between 1968 and 2019 (predominantly in Europe, though they have visited every populated continent).